 A brand new restaurant, The Giddy Ostrich Kitchen and Brewery, is preparing to debut in South Pasadena at 915 and 921 Meridian Ave, Unit B.

-The new restaurant and brewery is set to move into the former home of Nicole’s Market & Cafe and the Arroyo Outdoor patio.
+The new restaurant and brewery, The Giddy Ostrich, is set to move into the former home of Nicole’s Market & Cafe and the Arroyo Outdoor patio.
 The business will span over 10,000 square feet of combined indoor and outdoor space.
-The Giddy Ostrich is owned by five South Pasadena residents: chef James Boyle, hospitality designer Kristen Carlblom, brewmaster brothers Anders and Evan MacCarthy, and community volunteer Thivantha “T” Kurera.
+The main operations team includes executive chef and head of operations James Boyle and brewmaster brothers Evan and Anders McCarthy, who lead brewing.
+Kristin Boyle is the lead designer on the project, and Thivantha “T” Kurera oversees community relations.
 The team introduced the concept with a temporary pop-up at the South Pasadena Eclectic Music Festival & Arts Crawl on April 26.

 The Giddy Ostrich will operate as a full brewery and restaurant, producing eight house-made beers and two rotating guest taps.
 The drink menu will also include a selection of wine and cocktails.
 The kitchen will offer American fare with kid-friendly options, with all dishes made to order.
 The ownership team recently submitted a liquor license application for the location.
-Despite the early application for a liquor license, the team has announced that they expect to open this concept in Fall 2025.
+Despite the early application for a liquor license, Boyle tells What Now Los Angeles that this concept will hopefully open by the end of the year, if not early next year.